 All the cheques and other financial documents shall be signed by any two of the four signatories approved by the Managing Committee.

-The Managing Committee should endeavour to ensure that any funds raised for a specific purpose should be used for that purpose.
+The Managing Committee are responsible for ensuring that any funds raised for a specific purpose should be used for that purpose.

 The Managing Committee can operate more than one bank account on behalf of the Samaj.

-The Managing Committee shall have a working capital of up to

-£7,500 or any other amount approved by the Managing Committee and Trustees from time to time.
+The Managing Committee shall have a working capital of up to twelve months working capital or any other amount approved by the Managing Committee and Trustees from time to time.

 The Trustees shall administer and control any non specific funds in excess of working capital.